SilverHelmet/MIMIC/README.md

                 A vector of length max_feature_len discribe numeric features of a event. the vector is in format index1, value1, index2, value2 ...
                 0 is considered as padding.
         sample_id: ID of samples, shape (nb_samples, )
+                If you don't use this attr, just set it as `range(0, nb_samples)`

+### Segmentation format
+The segmentation files are also in HDF5 format.

+An complete segmentation file should have following attributres:

+        segment: segmentation of event sequences, shape(nb_sample, max_segs) 0 is considered as padding, so first 0 are omitted
+        max_segs: max number of segments of an event sequence
+        max_seg_length: max length of an segment